Categories: Grand Prairie Dentist

 Hygiene

-Unclean teeth and gums can cause bad breath in number of ways.
+Unclean teeth and gums can cause bad breath in a number of ways.
 By neglecting to clean them, you can allow food particles to remain in your teeth, which can rot over time and threaten your oral health, as well as your breath.
 Also, some oral bacteria (particularly the ones that linger on your tongue) tend to release unpleasant sulfur gases that can overwhelm your mouth.

 Diet